Intersections of randomly translated sets: Introduction

-In difference to \cite{MR4363583}, it is not assumed that points are uniformly distributed in $K$ and the convexity assumption on $K$ is also dropped.
+In contrast to \cite{MR4363583}, it is not assumed that points are uniformly distributed in $K$ and the convexity assumption on $K$ is also dropped.
 Instead, it is assumed that $K$ is a regular closed set from the extended convex ring, which is the family of locally finite unions of convex bodies, see \cite{MR2304055}.

-The main results states that, after an appropriate multiplicative scaling, the random closed set $X_n$ converges in distribution to the zero cell of a tessellation in $\R^d$, whose distribution is determined by the curvature measure of $K$ and the behaviour of $\mu$ near the boundary of $K$.
+The main result states that, after an appropriate multiplicative scaling, the complement of the closure of the random closed set $X_n$ converges in distribution to the closure of the complement of the zero cell of a tessellation in $\R^d$, whose distribution is determined by the curvature measure of $K$ and the behaviour of $\mu$ near the boundary of $K$.
 Some limit results on the expectation of the volume of properly scaled $X_n$ are also presented.

 The proof is based on two technical results.
 First, it relies on the analysis of the asymptotic properties of a family of measures over Minkowski differences between a set $K$ and a scaled version of another set $L$, which is